Glitchtit/discord-calendar-bot/README.md

 CalendarBot uses server-specific configuration files instead of environment variables:

-1. Use the `/setup add` command to add calendars (requires Admin permission)
+1. Use the `/setup add` command to add calendars (requires Admin permission).
-2. Each server maintains its own set of calendars and user mappings
+2. Each server maintains its own set of calendars and user mappings.
-3. Configurations are stored in `/data/servers/{server_id}.json`
+3. Configurations are stored in `/data/servers/{server_id}.json`.

 Example:
 ```bash